mongodb/leafygreen-ui/packages/tooltip/README.md

 **Default:** `top`

-Determines the alignment of the `Tooltip` component relative to the element passed to the `trigger` prop.
+Determines the preferred alignment of the `Tooltip` component relative to the element passed to the `trigger` prop.
 If no `trigger` is passed, the Tooltip will be positioned against its nearest parent element.

 ### justify